Please check this post occasionally for updates and information about our school!

 9/21/18 Principal Coffee FAQs

-Below is a synopsis of the questions that were asked at the Principal’s Coffee this month.
+Below is a synopsis of the questions that were asked at the Principal’s Coffee.

 Q. What are the procedures for arrival and dismissal?